Leatherface: Video games

 Leatherface made his video game debut in the controversial 1982 video game adaption of the first film released on the Atari 2600 by Wizard Video.
 In the game, the player assumes the role of Leatherface as he attempts to murder trespassers, all the while avoiding obstacles such as fences and cow skulls.
 Leatherface also appears as a playable character in the fighting game Mortal Kombat X, as a downloadable content bonus character.
 He became a downloadable playable killer for Dead by Daylight in 2017, utilizing his signature chainsaw and sledgehammer as weapons.
 The events of the game are set after Sally's escape in The Texas Chain Saw Massacre, as he begins to panic at the thought of his family's atrocities being exposed to the police.
-Amid his trepidation, he is taken to the universe of Dead by Daylight by some unknown force.
+Amid his trepidation, he is taken to the universe of Dead by Daylight by a supernatural force known as "The Entity".
+He was included as an Operator in Call of Duty: Modern Warfare and Call of Duty: Warzone.
 The character appears in The Texas Chain Saw Massacre, a 2023 survival horror game developed by Gun Media, set months before the events of the original film.
+Leatherface was included as an unlockable skin in Fortnite during 2024's edition of their Fortnitemares event.